Deafness in Turkey: Turkish Sign Language (TİD)

 TİD is a deaf community sign language, and is used by an estimated 166,000-333,000 deaf signers scattered across Turkey.
 There is dialectal variation between schools, due to it not being implemented in the classroom, but is intelligible by its users throughout the country.

 Language preservation, endangerment, and revitalization

-Central Taurus Sign (CTSL)
+Central Taurus Sign Language (CTSL)

 Since CTSL is a relatively newer language, and currently being studied, it does not have an EGIDS level in Ethnologue.
 However, the language has been described by researchers as "on the edge of conventionalization."
 It has been documented that there is substantial variation in the vocabulary for objects and food items, whereas some vocabulary have relatively conventionalized sign.
 As the language is being studied and documented in its emergent stages of development, researchers are working to document the use of CTSL in effort to learn more about the language and its development.
 Documentation of the language is essential for its preservation, particularly since it may be at risk of endangerment if its usage is not continued in future generations.